laminarize/Custom-YoloV7-Deepstream/README.md

 To complete this guide you will need:

-  1. Machine with Nvidia video card with CUDA capabilities.
+  1. Machine with CUDA enabled GPU.
 YoloV7 standard with 8 workers and batch size of 16 used ~20GB of VRAM in training.
   2. Nvidia Jetson device with Deepstream 6.1/6.1.1 installed

 ## Gather Data